MeintheMachine66/Building-AI-Idea/README.md

 ## Summary

-a messaging platform (similar to Libraryh3lp) that includes an AI powered chatbot to increase the speed of communication and allow 24/7/365 service to library patrons.
+A messaging platform (similar to Libraryh3lp) that includes an AI powered chatbot to increase the speed of communication and allow 24/7/365 service to library patrons.

 ## Background